max0x7ba/atomic_queue/README.md

 These containers have corresponding `AtomicQueueB`, `OptimistAtomicQueueB`, `AtomicQueueB2`, `OptimistAtomicQueueB2` versions where the buffer size is specified as an argument to the constructor.
 The `B` versions are slower.

-The queues also support the totally ordered mode.
+Totally ordered mode is supported.
 In this mode consumers receive messages in the same FIFO order the messages were posted.
 This mode is supported for `push` and `pop` functions, but for not the `try_` versions.
 On Intel x86 the totally ordered mode has 0 cost, as of 2019.

+Single-producer-single-consumer mode is supported.
+In this mode, no read-modify-write instructions are necessary, only the atomic loads and stores.
+That improves queue throughput an significantly.

 A few well-known containers are used for reference in the benchmarks:
 * `boost::lockfree::spsc_queue` - a wait-free single-producer-single-consumer queue from Boost library.